-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-40192

-Longboard Pharmaceuticals, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 6154 Nancy Ridge Drive San Diego, CA (Address of principal executive offices) 84-5009619 (I.R.S.
-Employer Identification No.)

-92121 (Zip Code)

-Registrant's telephone number, including area code: (619) 592-9775

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share LBPH The Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company X

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 5, 2021, the registrant had 17,215,350 shares of common stock, \$0.0001 par value per share, outstanding, comprised of 13,585,950 shares of voting common stock, \$0.0001 par value per share and 3,629,400 shares of non-voting common stock, \$0.0001 par value per share.
+(Mark One) ☑ OUARTERLY REI PORT PURSUANT TO SECT ΓΙΟΝ 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 the quarterly period ended M OR , ☐ TRANSITION RE PORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the tra ansition period from to Commission File Number: 0 01-40192 rd Pharmac euticals, Inc. (Exact 1 Delaware (State or other jurisdiction of incorporation or organization) 84-5009619 (LR.S.
+Employer Identification No.) Executive Square, Suite 950 La Jolla, CA Idress of principal executive offices) 92037 (Zip Code) Registrant's te lephone number, including a rea code: (619) 592-9775 Securities registered pursuant to Section 12(b) of the A .ct: Title of each class Trading Name of each exchange on which registered r value \$0.0001 per share Symbol(s) LBPH The Nasdaq Global Market by Section 13 or 15(d) of the Securities Exchange Act of 1934 dust), and (2) has been subject to such filing requirements for the past ive Data File required to be submitted pursuant to Rule 405 of Regregistrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ gulation iler, a non-accelerated filer, smaller reporting company, or an emerting company," and "emerging growth company" in Rule 12b-2 or Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ rk if the registrant has elected not t tion 13(a) of the Exchange Act. $\square$ o use the extended transition period for complying with any new or Indicate by check ma ark whether the registrant is a shell l company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ⊠ es of common stock, \$0.0001 par ves of non-voting common stock, \$6 alue per share, outstanding, comprised of 13,585,950 shares of vo 0.0001 par value per share. oting